SuniRein/pkgs/README.md

 # `packages` section is required; each table under it corresponds to a package,
 # and should match a directory with the same name in the current directory
 [packages.yazi]
-type = "local" # Package type, optional; defaults to "local".
+kind = "local" # Package type, optional; defaults to "local".
 Currently only "local" is supported.

 [packages.yazi.vars] # Package-local variables, visible only within the package YAZI_DIR = "${CONFIG_DIR}/yazi"